 For programs which include an internship or practicum, a supervision fee will be assessed to help defray the cost of the supervisor’s travel.

 Program Assessment plans and student learning outcomes are posted on the Program Assessment website.

 The M.Ed. program in Special Education prepares teachers to develop and implement culturally responsive special education services for students with disabilities.
 The program focuses on the unique needs of (a) children and youth with disabilities; (b) Alaska’s diverse Native and non-Native communities; and (c) Alaska’s remote and rural communities.

 The M.Ed. program in Special Education is designed to accommodate practicing teachers, paraprofessionals, and other school-based professionals.
-Courses are, therefore, offered in the afternoons and evenings and in the summer.
-All courses are delivered via teleconference and augmented with online resources.
-This distance-delivered format allows candidates who live and work in Alaska’s remote and rural communities to remain in their communities while completing their graduate studies.
+Courses are, therefore, offered in the afternoons and evenings and in the summer and all courses are offered online and/or via audio conference.
+This e-Learning format allows candidates who live and work in Alaska’s remote and rural communities to remain in their communities while completing their graduate studies.

 |Minimum Credit Hours||33|

 |EDSE||S482||Inclusive Classrooms for All Children||3|